I just pulled up. Are you here?

 There was that strange sensation again, some relative of desire stirring in Kate's stomach.
 She had always rolled her eyes at Tony's insistence that a woman wielding a gun was sexy, but Jane Rizzoli lining up a shot was just further evidence to back his point.
 Kate had seen countless other female agents, and her fair share of female cops, but there was something uniquely stunning about Jane.
 It was everything from her comfortable but steady stance to her trained, determined gaze.
 It was her tall legs and long arms and muscles visibly tightening as she shot the weapon, sure and steady.
 She was breathtaking.

 When the targets were brought forward, Jane glanced at the doorway and saw Kate standing there.
-A smile couldn't quite work its way to her lips, so she nodded, and Kate slowly walked over.
+A smile couldn't quite work its way to her lips, so she nodded, and Kate walked over.

 "Not bad," she said, looking at the bullet holes which had perforated the center of the target.
 "Impressive even."